malayh/k8s-iac-framework/README.md

 ├── Chart.yaml           # Helm chart metadata file
 ├── values.yaml          # Default values file for the app
-├── valuefiles/          # Environment specific values files ├── templates/           # Helm templates for the app
+├── valuefiles/          # Environment specific values files └── templates/           # Helm templates for the app
 ```
 `maps.json`, `Justfile`, `valuefiles` dir, `.sops.yaml` are non-standard things in this chart.
 * `maps.json` - This file maps a k8s cluster and namespace to a value file.
 It is used by `safehelm` to bind the value file to the cluster and namespace.
 See the `safehelm` section for more details.
-* `Justfile` - This file is used to manage the app lifecycle.
-It contains commands.
+* `Justfile` - This file contains commands to use the chart.
 This file inherits from `charts/Justfile`.
 See `charts/Justfile` to see the available commands.
 * `.sops.yaml` - This file is used to manage secrets using `sops`.
 Make sure `encrypted_regex` covers all the fields you want encrypted.
 See `charts/nocodb-example/.sops.yaml` for an example.
-* `valuefiles` - This directory contains environment specific values files.
+* `valuefiles/` - This directory contains environment specific values files.
 The `maps.json` file maps the k8s cluster and namespace to a value file in this directory.

 ### How to create a new environment specific values file.
 You must never put secrets in the default `values.yaml` file.
 Because this file remains unencrypted.
 Think of this file as the default values for the app regardless of the environment.